mickael-palma-wttj/career-path/CAREER_LEVEL_GUIDES/05_Senior_Staff_Developer.md

 **Critical note:** Senior Staff is a rare level.
 Most companies have 0-3 at this level.
 Not reaching Senior Staff ≠ lack of success—being an excellent Staff engineer is already exceptional.

+**📖 Further Reading:** *[The Staff Engineer's Path](../../BOOKS/The%20Staff%20Engineer's%20Path%20-%20Tanya%20Reilly.pdf)* by Tanya Reilly covers the transition to and experience of Senior Staff roles, including managing organizational politics, defining impact, and navigating strategic partnerships.

 ---

 ## 📊 Framework Weights for Senior Staff Developer